Dalmirog-zz/TrustedHostDSCResource/README.md

 {
    Import-DscResource -module TrustedHostResource

-        TrustedHost "Adding new host"
+        TrustedHost "Adding trusted host"
         {
            Ensure = 'Present'
-           Name = "NY-Tentacle1" #Name/IP of the Machine you want to add as trusted host.
+           Name = "NY-WebServer1" #Name/IP of the Machine you want to add as trusted host.
         }
 }